5.3. CI/CD Workflows

 - uses: ./.github/actions/setup

-- run: uv sync --group=docs
+- run: uv sync --group=doc

-- run: uv run invoke docs
+- run: uv run just doc

 - uses: JamesIves/github-pages-deploy-action@v4